TN 9 (04-26)

 1. Use the following ICF functions for post-adjudicative offset calculations and updates to the WC/PDB MBR data:

-ICF creates a Datasheet that is available for view/print via ICF - “WCPDB: DATASHEET/QUERY MENU” Function #33 or through the Online Retrieval System (ORS) or Master File Query Menu (MFQM) Function #25.
+ICF creates a Datasheet that is available for view/print via ICF - “WCPDB: DATASHEET/QUERY MENU” Function #33 or through the Online Retrieval System (ORS) in the EP or Master File Query Menu (MFQM) Function #25.
 The Datasheet contains all WC/PDB information from the ICF action, including offset computation results, special instructions, and notice information.

 2. Reviewing for proof as a PE action